JocysCom/Ruuvi/README.md

 This project is using [windows-beacon-library](https://github.com/AltBeacon/windows-beacon-library) by [davidgyoung](https://github.com/AltBeacon/windows-beacon-library/commits?author=davidgyoung)

-In this project, I was using "Mpow Bluetooth 5.0 USB Adapter for PC" to read from RuuviTag beacon.
+I've used "Mpow Bluetooth 5.0 USB Adapter for PC" to read data from RuuviTag beacon.

 RuuviTag: